feathersjs/docs/clients/rest.md

 ## Node.js Usage

-Here's how to use the Feathers REST client in NodeJS.
+Here's how to use the Feathers REST client in Node.js.

 ```
 $ npm install feathers feathers-rest feathers-hooks superagent